Support Schemes

 Government Financial Statements for FY2021/2022

-13 Sep 2022
+13 September 2022

-Ms Hazel Poa asked the Deputy Prime Minister and Minister for Finance (a) whether the total financial assets of $1.57 trillion in the Statement of Assets and Liabilities as per the Government Financial Statements for FY 2021/2022 include the latest reported increase in assets held by GIC and Temasek Holdings; and (b) if not, how much will those contribute to the increase in the total financial assets for FY 2022/2023.
+Ms Hazel Poa asked the Deputy Prime Minister and Minister for Finance (a) whether the total financial assets of $1.57 trillion in the Statement of Assets and Liabilities as per the Government Financial Statements for FY2021/2022 include the latest reported increase in assets held by GIC and Temasek Holdings; and (b) if not, how much will those contribute to the increase in the total financial assets for FY2022/2023.

 Mr Lawrence Wong: The Statement of Assets and Liabilities (SAL) records the Government’s gross financial assets, comprising cash and investments, that are set aside in deposit accounts and funds that are established in accordance with the laws governing them.
 Government assets managed by GIC, as well as Government investments in Temasek, are recorded in the SAL, according to its basis of preparation.

-13 Sep 2022
+13 September 2022

-Ms Hazel Poa asked the Deputy Prime Minister and Minister for Finance what is the breakdown of the $980 billion in the Government Securities Fund as per the Government Financial Statements for FY 2021/2022.
+Ms Hazel Poa asked the Deputy Prime Minister and Minister for Finance what is the breakdown of the $980 billion in the Government Securities Fund as per the Government Financial Statements for FY2021/2022.

 Mr Lawrence Wong: The Government Financial Statements provide information on the Government Securities Fund, including a breakdown of the outstanding borrowings issued under the Government Securities Fund.
-Details are included in Section 1 (VII) of the Government Financial Statements for the Statement of Government Securities Fund.
+Details are included in section 1 (VII) of the Government Financial Statements for the Statement of Government Securities Fund.

-Tax Loophole of Non-Bare Trusts
+Tax Loophole of Non-bare Trusts

-2 Aug 2022
+2 August 2022

 Ms Hazel Poa asked the Deputy Prime Minister and Minister for Finance (a) how was the tax loophole of non-bare trusts discovered; and (b) when was it discovered.

 Mr Lawrence Wong: This issue was addressed during the Second Reading of the Stamp Duties (Amendment) Bill 2022.
 As explained, trusts can be set up for different reasons and involve highly complex arrangements.
-MOF looked into this as part of our periodic policy review, and did a thorough study into the issues, before deciding to move on the legislative amendments.
+MOF looked into this as part of our periodic policy review and did a thorough study into the issues before deciding to move on the legislative amendments.

 Foreign Reserves

-5 Jul 2022
+5 July 2022

 Ms Hazel Poa asked the Deputy Prime Minister and Minister for Finance (a) how much of the official foreign reserves have been transferred to GIC to date; and (b) how much additional reserves has MAS accumulated since the Monetary Authority of Singapore (Amendment) Act came into operation on 21 February 2022.